Oracle Licensing

 Application Licensing Structures:

-For example, E-Business Suite has had Named User Plus and Application User licenses, often categorized into โ€œProfessional Userโ€ and โ€œSelf-Service Userโ€ types for different levels of functionality.
-A professional user (full access) might cost more, while self-service users (with limited capabilities, e.g., employees submitting expense reports) are cheaper.
+A professional user (with full access) might cost more, while self-service users (with limited capabilities, such as employees submitting expense reports) are typically less expensive.
 However, both count toward license usage and must be tracked.

-PeopleSoft similarly sells licenses per module, often measured by several users or employees.
-In PeopleSoftโ€™s case, you could license individual modules (say HR, Finance), each with a certain number of users; alternatively, Oracle offers a Custom Application Suite (CAS) licensing where you bundle multiple PeopleSoft modules under a single user count.
+In PeopleSoftโ€™s case, you can license individual modules (such as HR and Finance), each with a specific number of users.
+Alternatively, Oracle offers aย Custom Application Suite (CAS)ย licensing option,ย which allows you to bundle multiple PeopleSoft modules under a single user count.

-This simplifies management (one license covers a suite of modules for each user) and can be cost-effective if many users need multiple modules.
-Siebel CRM is also usually licensed by Application User โ€“ each named user authorized in the Siebel system requires a license.
-In some cases, there are also Siebel server component licenses (for certain add-on functionality) and options to license by processor.
-Still, user-based licensing is most common for CRM usage.
+In some cases, there are also Siebel server component licenses (for certain add-on functionality) and options to license by the processor.
+Still, user-based licensing is most commonly used for CRM purposes.

-Read Oracle EBS Licensing Guide.
+Read the Oracle EBS Licensing Guide.

 Bundling and Module-Based Pricing Pitfalls:

-One challenge is that these application suites often include restricted-use licenses for underlying technology.
 For instance, Oracle EBS includes a limited-use Oracle Database and application server license as part of the app license.
-Similarly, PeopleSoft licenses include PeopleTools, which have a restricted Oracle database and WebLogic (or Tuxedo) license to run the PeopleSoft environment.

-These bundled tech licenses can ONLY be used for the applicationโ€™s data and functionality โ€“ using them for anything else violates the terms.
-For example, the Oracle DB that comes with PeopleSoft may only host PeopleSoft schemas; if a team unknowingly creates a non-PeopleSoft schema or database on that same DB server, it would require a separate full Oracle DB license.
+For example, the Oracle Database that comes with PeopleSoft may only host PeopleSoft schemas.
+If a team unknowingly creates a non-PeopleSoft schema or database on the same DB server, it would require a separate full Oracle Database license.

-This is a frequent pitfall: IT teams assume, โ€œWe have an Oracle DB license as part of EBS/PeopleSoft, so that we can use that database for other stuff.โ€ The answer is no, unless you buy additional licensing.
+This is a frequent pitfall: IT teams assume, โ€œWe have an Oracle DB license as part of EBS/PeopleSoft so that we can use that database for other stuff.โ€ The answer is no unless you buy additional licensing.

-Another common issue is module creep: Oracle doesnโ€™t technically prevent you from activating modules you havenโ€™t purchased.
 In EBS, for example, you might only have licenses in financials and procurement.
 Still, nothing stops an admin from assigning the Payroll module to a user and using it โ€“ until an audit finds youโ€™re using an unlicensed module.

-The same goes for PeopleSoft โ€“ you might license Core HR but not the Payroll module; if someone turns on Payroll functionality, thatโ€™s unlicensed usage.
 Indirect usage (multiplexing) is another tricky area: if external systems or web portals feed data into Oracle applications, all those end-users may need to be licensed.

 For instance, if customers access an online portal that pulls order data from your EBS Order Management module, Oracle considers those customers as users of EBS who require licensing, even though they never log directly into EBS.
-Companies can be caught off guard in audits when Oracle asks for counts of internal users and any external or technical users accessing the system indirectly.

 Read our Oracle EBS Licensing FAQs.